How did you become a NASA citizen scientist?

 What advice would you give to others who might want to volunteer with NASA?

 Join projects with a curious mind.
 Expect the unexpected.
 You might be the discoverer of an exoplanet, an asteroid, or even the elusive ripples of spacetime!
 Just dive into a project, have fun, and leave your footprint in science.
 Remember to ask questions in a forum when you feel lost.
-Be patient, don’t give up if you don’t find something right away.
+Be patient, and don’t give up if you don’t find something right away.

 Who inspires you?